 Cheques for collection and payments in transit represent customers' cheques and payments drawn on other banks that are in the process of being collected.
+Cheques receivable of USD 7,836,154 at 31 December 2011, were received in 2012.

 17. Customer deposits